 Let’s take a closer look at the analogy in the note and talk about how a match is ignited.

 The head of a match is made with phosphorus.
 Heat generated by friction ignites this highly reactive chemical when a match is struck against a rough surface.
-If we strike a match against a sweater, grass, or a plastic bottle, nothing happens, because none of these are the right kind of surface.
+If we strike a match against a shirt, grass, or a plastic bottle, nothing happens, because none of these are the right kind of surface.
 But when we strike a match against a gritty stone, it immediately ignites into flame.

 So to start a fire, we need two things: the match itself, and the right kind of surface to strike it on.